zxcheese-dev/FileScript/README.md

 It supports variables, file operations, conditionals, and basic input/output.

-FileScript is being developed as an idea for the most convenient language for working with files, focusing on simplicity, readability, and fast scripting for file-based tasks.
+FileScript is being developed as an idea for the more convenient language for working with files, focusing on simplicity, readability, and fast scripting for file-based tasks.

 ---